Moha7000/Simple-Linear-Regression-Assignment/README.md

 # Simple-Linear-Regression-Assignment 2
-Implementing a simple Linear Regression Model in python On Boston Dataset
+# Implementing simple Linear Regression Model using python On Boston Dataset

 finding the coffecients in = mx + c using least square error technique